sylouuu/php-curl/README.md

 // Send this request
 $request->send();

-// Now you can retrieve a cURL info
+// Now you can retrieve a cURL info as the handle is still open
 $request->getCurlInfo(CURLINFO_SOMETHING);

+echo $request->getResponse();

 // Manually close the handle
 $request->close();